 Wondering whether India's hot-shot Bollywood capital, Mumbai, has any flea markets?
 Well there are plenty of flea markets Mumbai has for you.
-These flea markets in Mumbai not only offer a wide variety of dirt cheap stuff but they can be lots of fun to roam about!
+These flea markets in Mumbai not only offer a wide variety of dirt cheap stuff that malls in Mumbai fail to offer but they can be lots of fun to roam about!

 Chor Bazaar - largest flea market in Mumbai

 Okay!
 Prepare yourself for lots of haggling You are now ready to enter the most famous flea market in Mumbai.
 Located in South Mumbai, Chor Bazaar, literally translates into 'Thieves' Market'.
 You can find all notorious stuff here at very modest prices.
 It is specially famous for antiques and electronics, imported as well as local.

 It stays on from 11 a.m. to 7:30 p.m. and remains closed only on Firdays.
 It is one of the oldest markets of Mumbai and dates back to around 150 years back.

 It is full of stolen stuff which the vendors sell.
 If you are good at bargaining, you can easily find, grandfather clocks, furniture, brass-ware and other household items at very cheap rates here.
 Its set in surroundings of very old and dilapidated buildings, has narrow lanes crammed with vendors and shoppers.
 It is the busiest flea market in Mumbai so you need to be patient and find stuff of your own interest from